What is Vaginitis?

 - An itchy, sore vagina

-Vaginal yeast infections are caused by a type of fungus, usually Candida albicans.
-Candida normally inhabits the vagina as well as the mouth and digestive tracts of both men and women.
+A yeast infection is caused by Candida albicans—a type of fungus.
+Candida normally inhabits the vagina, the mouth, and digestive tracts of both men and women.
 It is only when these organisms grow out of control that they become problematic.
-A recent course of antibiotics, for example, kills off both the bad and good bacteria that colonize the body.
-When good bacteria are destroyed, there is nothing to keep the growth of opportunistic Candida in check, and a yeast infection often results.

 These infections usually cause intense itching and redness of the vagina and vulva.
 There can also be a discharge present that resembles cottage cheese.

-To prevent yeast infections, one is advised to:
+To prevent yeast infection causes, one is advised to:

 - Avoid wearing tight pants.